-Table I.5.
+Table G.5.
 URL formats

 URL Meaning /cqm/ All CQM URLs start with this 40-hex- characters/ Optional authentication string needed for untrusted access.
-Can be used with trusted acc to test the authentication is right YYYY-MM- DD/ Optional date to restrict output.
+Can be used with trusted access to test the authentication is right YYYY-MM- DD/ Optional date to restrict output.
 Can also be in the form YYYY/MM/DD, YYYY-MM/DD, YYYY/MM-DD if preferred.
 Can also have /HH or -HH on the end to get data for just one hour, and /HH-HH, or -HH-HH on the end for a specific range of hours.
-Can end / HH:MM:SS or -MM:MM:SS for data for one hour from a specific time.
+Can end / HH:MM:SS or -MM:MM:SS for data for one hour from a specific time. options/ Optional graph colour control options.
+Useful when extracting a list of images as they all must have the same options, since the list is just graphname.png as a relative link thereby ensuring all graphs appear in this directory.
+The options list can include / separators rather than & separators to make apparent subdirectories. ext/ The file extension can be included on the end of the options, this is used only for makin the index of all graphs for that type (see below). graphname Graph name.
+For XML this can be just to produce one XML file with all graphs.
+If om an index will be served (see below).